Noob-2-pro/CalC-App/README.md

 # calc

-A simple yet exciting calculator app made suing flutter . implemented using GridView .
+A simple yet exciting calculator app made using flutter . implemented using GridView .
 Still in progress ....

 ## Getting Started